mosmn/Notes/sections/theo/networking/module8.md

 - Interface List - Lists the Media Access Control (MAC) address and assigned interface number of every network-capable interface on the host, including Ethernet, Wi-Fi, and Bluetooth adapters.
 - IPv4 Route Table - Lists all known IPv4 routes, including direct connections, local network, and local default routes.
 - IPv6 Route Table - Lists all known IPv6 routes, including direct connections, local network, and local default routes.

+# Introduction to Routing

+### Router Packet Forwarding Decision

+where to send the packet.
+If the destination host is on a remote network, the packet is forwarded to the default gateway, which is usually the local router.

+When the packet arrives on the router interface:
+- The router examines the destination IP address of the packet and searches its routing table to determine where to forward the packet.
+- The routing table contains a list of all known network addresses (prefixes) and where to forward the packet.
+- These entries are known as route entries or routes.
+- The router will forward the packet using the best (longest) matching route entry.

+### IP Router Routing Table

+The routing table stores three types of route entries:
+- Directly-connected networks - These network route entries are active router interfaces.
+Routers add a directly connected route when an interface is configured with an IP address and is activated.
+Each router interface is connected to a different network segment.
+In the figure, the directly-connected networks in the R1 IPv4 routing table would be 192.168.10.0/24 and 209.165.200.224/30.
+- Remote networks - These network route entries are connected to other routers.
+Routers learn about remote networks either by being explicitly configured by an administrator or by exchanging route information using a dynamic routing protocol.
+In the figure, the remote network in the R1 IPv4 routing table would be 10.1.1.0/24.
+- Default route – Like a host, most routers also include a default route entry, a gateway of last resort.
+The default route is used when there is no better (longer) match in the IP routing table.
+In the figure, the R1 IPv4 routing table would most likely include a default route to forward all packets to router R2.

+A router can learn about remote networks in one of two ways:
+- Manually - Remote networks are manually entered into the route table using static routes.
+- Dynamically - Remote routes are automatically learned using a dynamic routing protocol.

+### Static Routing

+Static routes are route entries that are manually configured.

+Static routing has the following characteristics:
+- A static route must be configured manually.
+- The administrator needs to reconfigure a static route if there is a change in the topology and the static route is no longer viable.
+- A static route is appropriate for a small network and when there are few or no redundant links.

+### Dynamic Routing

+A dynamic routing protocol allows the routers to automatically learn about remote networks, including a default route, from other routers.

+If there is a change in the network topology, routers share this information using the dynamic routing protocol and automatically update their routing tables.

+Dynamic routing protocols include
+- OSPF
+- Enhanced Interior Gateway Routing Protocol (EIGRP).

+The dynamic routing protocol will automatically do as follows:
+- Discover remote networks
+- Maintain up-to-date routing information
+- Choose the best path to destination networks
+- Attempt to find a new best path if the current path is no longer available

+### Introduction to an IPv4 Routing Table

+The show ip route privileged EXEC mode command is used to view the IPv4 routing table on a Cisco IOS router.
+The example shows the IPv4 routing table of router R1.
+At the beginning of each routing table entry is a code that is used to identify the type of route or how the route was learned.
+Common route sources (codes) include these:

+- L - Directly connected local interface IP address
+- C – Directly connected network
+- S – Static route was manually configured by an administrator
+- O - OSPF
+- D - EIGRP